 also "blue phase" birds with blue-gray colouration) which can occasionally be found among Canadas and other water birds.
 Vast flocks overfly areas to the east (Greater Snow Goose) and west (Lesser Snow Goose) of south central Ontario while on migration.
 The occasional bird gets blown off-course and ends up spending a few days with us late in October before moving on.

 - Porcupines are beginning to mate, if you can imagine what that must be like.
 Fortunately for the male, the underside of the female’s tail does not have quills.
 The male also does an elaborate dance for the female, and sprays urine on her head.
 Why this doesn’t make her very angry is beyond me.
 This also means that porcupines are a bit more active and wandering.
 If they’re on the roads, their instinct is not to run, so take care at night.

 - Chipmunks, which have been tearing around the place since spring, retreat to their solitary, well-stocked burrows.
 They won’t sleep through the winter, but will wake occasionally to eat, and can be seen above ground on the warmest winter days.

-- Eastern Garter Snakes are the last snakes to quit the surface in the fall, and may still be found basking in the sun on the warmest days.
+- Eastern Garter Snakes are the last snakes to quit the surface in the fall, (scroll down) and may still be found basking in the sun on the warmest days.